1. What are UBOs?

-Foreign legal structures, like an Ltd or GmbH, and foreign legal structures that only have branch offices in the Netherlands, do not have to register UBOs in the Netherlands.
+Foreign legal structures, like an Ltd or GmbH, and foreign legal structures that only have branch offices in the Netherlands which are not legal entities in their own right, do not have to register UBOs in the Netherlands.
 They do have to register in the country they were established in.

 The UBO register is a direct consequence of European regulations.
 Its aim is to prevent abuse of the financial systems: for laundering money, for example, and for financing terrorism.
 The UBO register makes clear who is really in charge of organisations founded in the Netherlands, so that persons who engage in financial-economic crimes can no longer hide behind Dutch organisations.
 And because the register is public, it allows you to perform a more thorough check on who your business partners are.